-The last rainy day, finally drying out by Sunday
+Finally drying out on Sunday

 Latest Weather Blog

-The last rainy day, finally drying out by Sunday
+Finally drying out on Sunday

 The WBRZ viewing area is under a FLASH FLOOD WATCH through Saturday night.
 While heavy rain remains the main concern for our area, one or two thunderstorms could produce gusty wind and hail.